HuynhTanPhatT/Kickstarter-Project/README.md

 # Kickstarter Projects in US: Analysis
-- Analyzing indicators affecting to Success Rate.
-#
+- The analysis aims to uncover the factors helping a crowfunding project on Kickstater success, from that giving the suggests to newcomers, newstartups, to increase the success rate to reach the funding goal.
+- Target: Project Creators, Backers (Investors)
+- Area: United States - rank first of total launched projects and success rates compared to other countries.
-Key Insights
+# Key Insights
-- 1.
+1. 2
-2.
+2. 3
-Recommendations
+#Recommendations
 1.
 2.
 3.